microsoft/MixedRealityToolkit-Unity/GettingStarted.md

 `HoloToolkit -> Configure -> Apply HoloLens Scene Settings`

-`HoloToolkit -> Configure -> Apply HoloLens Project Settings`

 # 3. Preparing a Scene for Holographic Content
 Create a new Scene: `File -> New Scene`

-Remove the default camera and dirctional light objects in the scene (the next step creates a camera customized for holographic development).
+Remove the default `Main Camera` and `Directional Light` objects in the scene (the next step creates a camera customized for holographic development).

 Add the `HoloLensCamera.prefab` (found under HoloToolkit/Input/Prefabs).

 Add the `DefaultCursor.prefab` (found under HoloToolkit/Input/Prefabs/Cursor).

-Create an empty object in your scene and make sure it's transform is zeroed on the origin.
+Create an empty object in your scene and make sure its transform is zeroed on the origin.
 Rename it 'Managers'.

 Add the `InputManager.prefab` (found under HoloToolkit/Input/Prefabs) as a child to your new 'Managers' Object.